 Alright, well this one is just true.
 Shaolin monks are wild.

 At the Shaolin Temple, I saw more than my fair share of superhuman abilities.
 And we’re not just talking about backflips — six year-old monks can do backflips, and they do, all over the temple grounds, all the time.

 I watched one monk throw a sewing needle through a pane of glass.
 I handled the glass beforehand to make sure it was real (“checks out — this is glass”).
 One monk held the glass with an inflated balloon behind it, while another monk stood several feet away with the needle, took a few concentrated breaths, and threw it.
 It bounced off the glass and fell to the ground.
 He picked it up and went in for take two.
 Several even slower, even more concentrated breaths later, he threw the needle again.
 This time, it pierced the glass, lodging itself inside like an arrow into a bullseye, popping the balloon on the other end.

 I don’t care what anyone tells me — those are some superhuman abilities right there.

-The Shaolin Temple has its share of myths and legends.
-But to be fair, it also holds onto a significant amount of kung fu tradition (really, a massive amount, considering we’re talking about a 1,500-year-old temple now worth billions in tourism revenue).
+Shaolin monks are shrouded in a substantial amount of myth and legend.
+But to be fair, they also hold on to a significant amount of kung fu tradition (really, a massive amount, considering we’re talking about a 1,500-year-old temple now worth billions in tourism revenue).